Gathering Dreams

 Plus, I do love to treat myself, especially when it comes to traveling and eating out!

-I do think that once in a while, it’s great to splurge a little at your favorite coffee shop or plan that vacation you’ve always wanted to take.
-You’ve earned it, and your hard work should be rewarded.
+I think that once in a while, it’s great to splurge a little at your favorite coffee shop or plan that vacation you’ve always wanted to take.

 Whether you have a job or work from home, things can always change in your life, and you just don’t know if the amount of revenue you earn today will keep coming in at the same pace.